Purple Pinkie Project

 See below for ideas how your club can join the cause!

-Recently, BASIS Interact Club received a donation of purple frosted donuts from Krispy Kreme.
-They sold these donuts to fellow classmates.
+Recently, BASIS Interact Club received numerous donations of purple frosted donuts from Dunkin Donuts as well as Krispy Kreme and other grocery stores.
+They sold these donuts to fellow classmates to raise funds for over 6,000 polio vaccines in the past two years.
 All proceeds went to the purple pinkie project.

 One year, Canyon View Interact planned a flash mob at their high school.
 While music was blasted over the intercom, students held posters advertising the Purple Pinkie Project.